 Systems administrators are highly trained general IT support staff.
 They see to it that an organization’s internal computer systems operate effectively by maintaining the proper hardware and software, monitoring network user permissions and behavior, optimizing for security, and troubleshooting when issues arise.

 Degree Programs vs. Coding Bootcamp Certificates

-Degree programs can be a good investment--but it depends on your end goals.
-Traditional two- or four-year degree programs are an extraordinary expense for most people, costing anywhere from $40,000 to $140,000, so it’s important to understand the return on your investment.
-If you are interested in being a systems or security analyst, a degree program is a good way to go.
-You can likely customize your education to include all the niche coursework you’ll need in order to learn those skills.
+Degree programs can be a good investment, but it depends on your end goals.
+Traditional two- or four-year degree programs can cost anywhere from $40,000 to $140,000, so it’s important to understand the return on your investment.

-But if your primary goal is to become a web developer, systems developer, or database administrator, a four- or even two-year degree program is overkill.
-Especially when you can learn all the skills you need in 12 to 18 weeks at the cost of no more (and sometimes less) than one semester of a degree program.
-It’s less that a degree program won’t teach you what you need and more that it’ll teach you way more than you need--and require that you pay for it.
+If your primary goal is to become a web developer, systems developer, or database administrator, you can learn all the skills you need in 12 to 18 weeks at the cost of no more (and sometimes less) than one semester of a degree program.

-The other major difference between the two educational models--besides cost and curriculum--is the career services element of coding bootcamps.
-Most bootcamps are outcomes-oriented, which means they’re very focused on how quickly their grads get hired--and at which companies (whereas degree programs are more focused on making sure students complete the program and less focused on students’ next steps).
+The other major difference between the two educational models—besides cost and curriculum—is the career services element of coding bootcamps.
+Most bootcamps are outcomes-oriented, which means they’re focused on how quickly their grads get hired—and at which companies (whereas degree programs are more focused on making sure students complete the program and less focused on their next steps).